Alan-Gray/Axial-flux-electric-motor-project/Magnetic Simulations/README.md

 | *Comparison between rotor backing iron and no rotor backing iron* |
 |:--:|

-I knew that stator cores and rotor backing iron would be better for performance, but I didn't realise how much of a difference it would make.
+I knew that stator cores and rotor backing iron would improve performance, but I didn't realise how much of an improvement it would be.
 Using stator cores nearly doubles the magnetic field density, and rotor backing iron doubles it again.
 The simulations assume the magnetic material is iron which won't be the case for my motor (its way to expensive), but it is still clear that I should include both stator cores and backing iron in the motor.

-The N52 magnets had roughly 16% higher magnetic field density than the N38 magnets.
-Usually, N38 magnets are much cheaper and thus make the lower performance worth it.
-In my case, I found the magnets to be roughly the same price for both grades so I went with the N52 magnets.
+The N52 magnets had roughly 16% higher magnetic field density than the N38 magnets, which alligns with datasheets available online.
+N38 magnets are much cheaper, which can be appealing if you're buying them in bulk.
+I'll be making a small order, I chose to use the N52 magnets.

 ## 3D Simulations:
 Whilst I had a good amount of experience using 2D simulations, 3D simulations were something new for this project.
 Orignially, I wanted to use ANSYS Maxwell.
 However, the student license imposed a mesh limit, making it hard for me simulate the full motor.